rishabNeu/k8s-operator-cr/README.md

 ## :yo_yo: Reconciler

 - In every controller, the reconciler is the logic that’s triggered by cluster events.
 The reconcile function takes the name of an object and returns whether or not the state matches the desired state.
+- Need to implement the logic in the internal/controller/operator_controller.go file in the function `Reconcile()`

 > Note: make install will install our custom resource in the k8s cluster
 > make run will connect to the k8s cluster